Life (video games): Usage

 It is common in action games for the player to have multiple lives and chances to earn more in-game.
 This way, a player can recover from making a disastrous mistake.
 Role-playing games and adventure games usually grant only one, but allow player-characters to reload a saved game.

 Lives set up the situation where dying is not necessarily the end of the game, allowing the player to take risks they might not take otherwise, or experiment with different strategies to find one that works.
 Multiple lives also allow novice players a chance to learn a game's mechanics before the game is over.
 Another reason to implement lives is that the ability to earn extra lives provide an additional reward incentive for the player.

+The way lives are shown varies from game to game.
+While pinball games often use an increasing counter ("Ball 1", "Ball 2", "Ball 3"), most other types of games with a lives system display a number of lives remaining.
+A particular variation is in whether the displayed number of lives includes the one currently being used, hence whether the game ends immediately when the life counter reaches zero or the player still has one chance left.

-Many older video games feature cheat codes that allow you to gain extra lives without earning them throughout gameplay.
+Many older video games feature cheat codes that allow the player to gain extra lives without earning them throughout gameplay.
 One example is Contra, which added the option to input the Konami code to get 30 extra lives.

 In modern times, some free-to-play games, such as the Candy Crush Saga trilogy, capitalize on the multiple life system to create an opportunity to earn more microtransactions.
 In such games, a life is lost when the player fails a level, but once all lives are lost, the player is prevented from continuing the game for a temporary amount of time, instead of receiving a game over that would entail total failure or require a new beginning, as lives will re-generate automatically after a number of minutes or hours.
 Players can either wait for lives, attempt alternate activities to recover lives (such as asking for friends online to donate lives), or purchase items that can fully replenish lives or grant unlimited lives for a limited time to continue playing immediately.
 This system works like an "energy" meter for other free-to-play games, however, lives do not deplete when a level is successfully completed, unlike energy.